STEllAR-GROUP/hpx/docs/sphinx/manual/starting_the_hpx_runtime.rst

 Re-use the ``main()`` function as the main |hpx| entry point
 ============================================================

 This method is the least intrusive to your code.
-It however provides you with the smallest flexibility in terms of initializing the |hpx| runtime system.
+However, it provides you with the smallest flexibility in terms of initializing the |hpx| runtime system.
 The following code snippet shows what a minimal |hpx| application using this technique looks like: